 Rocky Creek Bridge doesn’t get as much rep as Bixby Bridge and it really should

 Whenever you think of Pacific Coast Highway you might think of Big Sur, and immediately the infamous shot of the Bixby Bridge comes to mind.
-That aerial image of car commercials is almost embroiled into our memories.
+That aerial image of car commercials is almost embroiled into our memories, along with the view of McWay falls.

 Nevertheless there are several more really cool bridges in the Big Sur worthy of Instagram.
 We introduce you to the 1932’s Rocky Creek Bridge!
 The views from this bridge far exceed Bixby’s seascapes!

-We were spending our typical weekend in Carmel by the Beach, lounging in perfect continental climate out on the beach.
+We were spending our typical weekend at Lovers Point in Pacific Groove, lounging in perfect continental climate out on the beach.
 Naturally we decided to drive to Nepenthe for lunch.
 Once we were on the road it was impossible not to make a quick stop to take in all the panoramic views.

 Check out these base jumpers taking a leap off of a Bixby bridge